ptycho/ptypy/doc/rst/concept.rst

    >>> import sys
    >>> scriptname = sys.argv[0].split('.')[0]

-We create a managing top level instance.
-We will not use the the :any:`Ptycho` class for now, as its rich set of methods may be a bit overwhelming to start.
-Instead we take a plain Base instance
+We create a managing top level class instance.
+We will not use the the :any:`Ptycho` class for now, as its rich set of methods may be a bit overwhelming to start with.
+Instead we take a plain :py:class:`~ptypy.core.classes.Base` instance.

 ::